Torre Scola: almost destroyed because of Napoleon, saved by a miracle

 The British gunfire damaged it severely, partly breaking it down and forcing its abandonment.

-“Tear down the Torre Scola!”, or rather not
+“Tear down the Torre Scola!", or maybe not

-At the beginning of the nineteenth century , the Scola Tower seemed useless for defensive purposes the reason why it was designed earlier centuries and ruined in its structures.
+At the beginning of the nineteenth century, the Scola Tower seemed useless for defensive purposes, as it was designed in the earlier centuries and ruined in its structures.

 So, in 1915 its demolition was planned.
 Apparently, it was for the interest of the Local intellectual and Ministry of Public Education Ubaldo Mazzini that the fortification was saved.

-Its standing out profile carries the signs of the shellings ( In the course of the last century it was also used as a test target by the Marina Militare ), but in the eighties of the twentieth century it has been subjected to consolidation measures that allow it to soar in the midst of the Gulf, witness of centuries of local history.
+The Tower’s standing out profile carries the signs of the shellings ( In the course of the last century it was also used as a test target by the Marina Militare ), but in the eighties of the twentieth century it has been subjected to consolidation measures that now allow it to soar in the midst of the Gulf, witness of centuries of local history.